z448/ssl4curl/README.md

     git clone https://github.com/z448/ssl4curl

-- initialize as root or use sudo
+- initialize from command line as root or use sudo

-    su root
-    ssl4curl

-    or

-    sudo ssl4curl
+    sudo ssl4curl -i

-# EXAMPLE
+# USAGE

-- add to ~/.bashrc to check/download and setup certificates on start of every session
+> \- add to ~/.bashrc to check/download and setup certificates on start of every session
+>
-- `` export `/path/to/ssl4curl -p` ``
+> `` export `ssl4curl -p` ``
+>
-- execute on command line to check/download certificates and list export string
+> \- execute on command line to check/download certificates and list export string.
+You can add output string into your ~/.bashrc in which case certificate setup will be skiped on start of session.
+>
-- `ssl4curl`
+> `ssl4curl`
+>
+> \- print this pod
+>
+> `ssl4curl -h`